Don Schwall: Professional baseball

 Schwall signed with the Red Sox in late 1957 as an amateur free agent.
 He had first been scouted by the Red Sox Wog Rice, and was signed by Rice once he decided to play professional baseball.
 After signing Schwall, Rice stated it was the largest signing bonus paid to an Oklahoman at the time.

 Minor leagues

-Schwall played in the Red Sox minor league system from 1958-60.
+Schwall played in the Red Sox minor league system from 1958 to 1960.
 In 1958, he pitched in Class D baseball for the Waterloo Hawks, with a 7–5 won–loss record and 4.68 earned run average (ERA).
 He played Class D ball again in 1959, for the Alpine Cowboys, but improved dramatically with a 23–6 record and 3.36 ERA.
 He won another three games for Alpine in the playoffs.
 The Red Sox promoted him all the way to the Triple-A Minneapolis Millers in 1960, where he went 16–9, with a 3.59 ERA.